gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

-Hub             | Provides a single connection between a workstation and itself Router          | Connects two networks, Is a computer itself, makes decisions about where packets go Fragmentation   | Data Link can impose upper limit of frame size, so packets are fragmented
+Hub             | Provides a single connection between a workstation and itself Router          | Connects two networks, Is a computer itself, makes decisions about where packets go Fragmentation   | Data Link can impose upper limit of frame size, so packets are fragmented Host Routing    | if the destination is  a directly connected network, send it there otherwise send packet to default router Router routing  | Hosts never forward packets
+Dynamic routing | Routers talk to each other sharing info about connected networks RIP             | Distance vector protocol link-state routing protocol | router tests network through broadcast and updates table via link type condition.
+OSPF            | If two routes have the same cost, load is shared BGP             | Internet standard